Using a right to be forgotten for Facebook data deletion

 Sadly, sometimes individuals who feel aggrieved about a company, decide to pick on individuals who work for the company with an attempt to place undue pressure on those decision-makers.

-CEOs often feel intimidated by those personal attacks because they are afraid that any action they might take, could have an adverse impact on their company’s PR.
+An adverse impact on the company's PR can occur because the CEOs are often left feeling intimidated by those personal attacks because they are afraid that any action they might take.

 Finally, when it comes to breach of privacy on Facebook, it is often better to serve a GDPR Notice on the Facebook user rather than on Facebook.